BrianMitchL/brianm.me/src/posts/drafts/a-look-back-on-2021.md

 ## Pre-COVID-19 Vaccine

 I have a hard time remembering what I did during this time, other than stress about changing jobs.
 All of my socialization was virtual or outdoors.
 I went skiing with friends a few times at Afton Alps and Wild Mountain.
-Those days almost felt normal, it was a huge sense of relief to "get back to something normal" and go skiing.
+Those days almost felt normal; it was a huge sense of relief to "get back to something normal" and go skiing.
 I celebrated my 27th birthday on a FaceTime call with my parents in February.
 I went on many walks around Lake of the Isles, sometimes with a friend.
 February was freezing in Minneapolis, so I used my indoor bike trainer quite a few times, and had some very chilly walks.

 ## Post-COVID-19 Vaccine